-We have audited Partnership4Health Community Health Board's (Partnership4Health) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of Partnership4Health's major federal programs for the year ended December 31, 2016.
-Partnership4Health's major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Partnership4Health Community Health Board's (Partnership4Health) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on Partnership4Health's major federal program for the year ended December 31, 2017.
+Partnership4Health's major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.